newa34/bdf/hadoop_cluster/ukko_hive.md

 **Download and install Apache Derby**

-Download from:
+**Download from**:
 https://db.apache.org/derby/derby_downloads.html

-db-derby-10.10.2.0 (*derby version shipped with Hive can be viewed on derby.log created in Hive embedded mode*)
+ e.g db-derby-10.10.2.0 (*derby version shipped with Hive can be viewed on derby.log created in Hive embedded mode*)

 **Extract**